Location:342 Elgin Rd.

 Fine Cask-Aged Brandies at Flying Leap – Elgin, AZ

 Flying Leap’s brandy is distilled from wine grapes, which we harvest by-hand each Fall from our southeastern Arizona vineyards in the Kansas Settlement region south of Willcox.
 In 2016 and 2017, we produced our brandies from eau-de-vie, which we distilled from Grenache and Marsanne wine grapes, and in 2018 we switched to Ugni Blanc when our Block 3 vineyard (planted in 2016) came into production.
 Flying Leap brandy is produced from whole grape must with no additives – we incorporate the skins, pulp and seeds into our fermenters as a full, complete fruit must, which we load into our kettle stills to distill the initial eaux-de vie.
 This is a very labor-intensive process, but the spirit has significantly more grape essence and flavor.
 Our eaux-de-vie are cut to 144 proof, then loaded into 112-liter French oak casks and placed into our barrel house for extending aging and mellowing.
+Currently, we offer a VS Brandy, which was aged in French oak for two full years.

 Vodka, Distilled from Grapes